SAP-samples/teched2024-AI280/README.md

 ## Overview

 This session introduces you how to setup Joule in your company's environment to work across cloud solutions from SAP.
-In addition, it explains how to setup document grounding to get answers based on your company's business documents.
+The session's main focus is on setting up document grounding in Joule to get answers based on your company's business documents, such as policy documents.

-The below exercises will walk you through the setup process.
+To setup document grounding, one requires a existing Joule setup.
+Hence, the below exercises will guide you through activating Joule in a first step and activating document grounding in Joule in a second step.

 ## Activate Joule & Setup Document Grounding